What is KYC Verification? An In-Depth Guide

 1. The Customer Identification Program (CIP): This first step involves collecting and verifying the customer’s identity using official documents.
 The components in this stage may include:

-- Proof of Address Check: A Proof of Address (POA) check is employed to verify a customer’s residential address.
+• Proof of Address Check: A Proof of Address (POA) check verifies a customer’s residential address.
 This step ensures that the client’s address matches their provided customer records.
-Documents such as bank statements or utility bills are commonly used in the POA checks.
+In POA checks, documents such as bank statements or utility bills are commonly used.

 2. Customer Due Diligence (CDD): This phase involves assessing the risk associated with the customer through more detailed information.
 The components in this stage include:

-- Sanctions Screening: Customers are screened against international sanctions lists and watchlists to ensure they are not prohibited from conducting financial transactions.
+• Sanctions Screening: To ensure customers are not prohibited from conducting financial transactions, they are screened against international sanctions lists and watchlists.
 This step helps businesses avoid facilitating illegal activities and ensures regulatory compliance.

 3. Ongoing Monitoring: The last stage is continuously monitoring activities to detect suspicious behavior or changes in risk profile.
 The components in this stage may include: